Philosophy, politics and economics

 In the 1980s, the University of York went on to establish its own PPE degree based upon the Oxford model; King's College London, the University of Warwick, the University of Manchester, and other British universities later followed.
-According to the BBC, the Oxford PPE "dominate[s] public life" (in the UK).
+According to the BBC, the Oxford PPE "dominate[s] public life" in the UK.
 It is now offered at several other leading colleges and universities around the world.
-More recently Warwick University and King’s College added a new degree under the name of PPL (Politics, Philosophy and Law) with the aim to bring an alternative to the more classical PPE degrees.
+More recently Warwick University and King's College added a new degree under the name of PPL (Politics, Philosophy and Law) with the aim to bring an alternative to the more classical PPE degrees.

-In the United States, it is offered by over 50 colleges and universities, including three Ivy League schools – the University of Pennsylvania, Yale University (under the designation Ethics, Politics and Economics), and Dartmouth College -- and a large number of distinguished public universities, including the University of Michigan, the University of North Carolina at Chapel Hill, and the University of Virginia.
-Harvard University began offering a similar degree in Social Studies in 1960, which combines politics, philosophy, and economics with history and sociology.
+In the United States, it is offered by over 50 colleges and universities, including three Ivy League schools and a large number of public universities, including The University of Akron.
+Harvard University began offering a similar degree in Social Studies in 1960, combining history, political science, economics, sociology, and anthropology.
 In 2020, in addition to its undergraduate degree programs in PPE, Virginia Tech joined the Chapman University's Smith Institute as among the first research centers in the world dedicated to interdisciplinary research in PPE.
+Several PPE programs exist in Canada, including the Frank McKenna School of Philosophy, Politics and Economics at Mount Allison University.
+In Asia, Peking University, Tsinghua University, Waseda University, NUS, Tel-Aviv University and Ashoka University are among those that have PPE or similar programs.

-Several PPE programs exist in Canada, most notably the first endowed school in the nation – the Frank McKenna School of Philosophy, Politics and Economics at Mount Allison University.
-In Asia, Tsinghua University, Waseda University, NUS, Tel-Aviv University and Ashoka University are among those that have PPE or similar programs.
+In recent years, notably in civil law countries, Politics, Philosophy, Law and Economics (PPLE) has been on the rise as a broader version of PPE.